Al-assad/Alfred-Theme-Macos/README.md

 ### How to Install

-* Download theme files from the release page（https://github.com/Al-assad/Alfred-Theme-Big-Sur/releases/）.
+* Download theme files from the [release page](https://github.com/Al-assad/Alfred-Theme-Big-Sur/releases/).
 * Double click the theme file to complete the installation.

 ### Dark Mode Theme